Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```

-## 3.10.25.6 - Ensure 'Turn off picture password sign-in' is set to 'Enabled'
+## 3.10.25.6 - 'Turn off picture password sign-in' is set to 'Enabled'

 >[!NOTE]
 >This policy setting allows you to control whether a domain user can sign in using a